lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - In the deploy script we Create our `main()` function.
 - looking up first if the network to be deployed on is alfajores and deploy the contract using the first key from our config file (i.e. the first exported key should be the owners account).
 - The next if block validates if we are to deploy on the development network i.e. ganache and deploy the contract with brownies pre-defined accounts.
-    - whats happning here is we are adding our private key to brownies account to create an account that coulde be used on the testnet
+    - whats happning here is we are adding our private key to brownies account to create an account that coulde be used on the testnet on the block of code that has to do with alfajores
     - and then deploying the contract with the `deploy` method of the `FundRaiser` Object.

 ```py